 Building Out a Knowledge Base

-In the tech-savvy world we live in, customers love the autonomy of self-service.
+In the tech-savvy world we live in, existing customers love the autonomy of self-service.
 A well-oiled Knowledge Base (KB) is akin to a 24/7 digital concierge, always ready to assist your customers.
 It’s not just about deflecting tickets but empowering customers to find solutions independently, which is a potent churn deterrent.

 Creating a stellar knowledge base isn’t akin to climbing Mount Everest but it does require a methodical approach.
 First off, having a search function and an easily navigable interface is paramount.
 Your KB should be a repository of well-organized, easily accessible information where customers can effortlessly find what they are looking for.
 Incorporating different formats of educational content such as FAQs, video tutorials, and step-by-step guides, enriches the learning experience, catering to different learning preferences.